Fezao187/Java_Beginer/book1/lesson_11/exercise4/ReadMe.txt

 Exercise 11-4

-1. In the main method of ShoppingCart, declare, instantiate, and initialize at least 3 elements in an ArrayList of Strings.
+1. In the main method of exercise12_2.ShoppingCart, declare, instantiate, and initialize at least 3 elements in an ArrayList of Strings.
 2. Print the ArrayList and run it to test your code.
 3. Fix the error by adding an import statement.